Dead or Alive

 At the time of its debut, DOA's gameplay engine is definitely most comparable to Sega's Virtua Fighter series, utilizing only 3 buttons (punch, kick and hold).
 However, DOA is a considerably faster game than Virtua Fighter and relies more on simplistic commands and reaction time.
 DOA's gameplay system features a reversal system, enabling players to easily counter their opponent's moves (later to become a trademark gameplay element of the series).
 DOA's countering system was the first to utilize different commands that corresponded to each type of attack.

-DOA didn't invent the breast jiggle... but the series did become known for it.
+DOA didn't invent breast jiggle physics... but the series became known for it.

 The other unique (and somewhat odd) aspect gameplay element introduced by DOA is the "Danger Zone," which surround the outer edges of the fighting arena.
 When a character comes in contact with the danger zone, they are sent flying into the air (creating an easy combo opportunity for skilled players).
 As a 3D fighting game fan, I'd say the main flaw of DOA's gameplay is the lack of a sidestep mechanic (which was becoming a staple feature in other 3D fighters).